sherbondy/glslt/README.md

 For this to work, we need:

-- A GLSL parser, ideally an incremental one
+- A GLSL parser, ideally an incremental one: I may try something crazy and use the language-glsl haskell package.
+Could even attempt to compile it to js since it depends pretty much exclusively on pure haskell packages... (inspired by Elm lang...)
 - A file watcher
 - A pipeline for capturing/redirecting errors
 - A default WebGL context for rendering and plugging in new inputs
-- Nice tools like color pickers, matrix renderers...
+- Nice tools like color pickers, matrix renderers, input fields for uniform values (a la shader builder)...

 Progress: